ArchTangent-gamedev/damage-calc-acds/python/README.md

 ## Benchmarks

 The benchmark compares the default ACDS implementation against two alternatives:
-1. List: uses a list of `(numerator, denominator)` pairs of unbounded size (not a fixed 8 bytes like the default implementation).
+1. `List`: uses a list of `(numerator, denominator)` pairs of unbounded size (not a fixed 8 bytes like the default implementation).
-2. Early Exit: keeps track of the number of `non_zero` indexes, and exits once all such indexes have been checked.
+2. `Early Exit`: keeps track of the number of `non_zero` indexes, and exits once all such indexes have been checked.

 Four scenarios are tested:
-1. Empty: no damage modifiers.
+1. `Empty`: no damage modifiers.
-2. Light:  half of entries are empty, half have one damage modifier.
+2. `Light`:  half of entries are empty, half have one damage modifier.
-3. Medium:  half of entries have one damage modifier, half have two.
+3. `Medium`:  half of entries have one damage modifier, half have two.
-4. Heavy: all entries have 5 damage modifiers.
+4. `Heavy`: all entries have 5 damage modifiers.

+See `benchmarks.py`.

 ### Results

-See `benchmarks.py`.

 Empty:
 ```